jadesoftwarenz/JADE-Google-Analytics/README.md

 **You will also need a Google Analytics account:**

 1. Visit <a href="https://www.google.com/analytics/">Google Analytics</a> and create a free account.
+Note that as of the end of last year, Google is pushing for the use of Firebase for mobile apps.
+If you wish to make a new property that is not a website without using Firebase, perform the following steps (tested as at 14/03/2019):

+    a.
+Select the Admin tab

+    b.
+In the Property column, select "Create new property" button.

+    c.
+Select Website.

+    d.
+Provide a Website Name.
+You may put any website name here.

+    e.
+Provide a Website URL.
+You may put any website URL here.

+    f.
+Click Get Tracking ID.

+    g.
+Re-open the Admin tab

+    h.
+In the View column, select the "Create new view" button.

+    i.
+Select Mobile app.

+    j.
+Provide a Reporting View Name.

+    k.
+Click Create View.

+    You may now safely delete the Web Site View and use the Mobile App view for your JADE application.

 2. Edit your jade.ini file, adding the following to it:
 [GoogleAnalytics]
 GoogleID=UA-*Your Google Analytics ID*